Formaldehyde Testing can prevent medium to severe ailments, or even cancers

 - watery eyes

 - burning sensations of the eyes, nose, & throat

 Health Canada’s recommended levels also protect against the potential cancer risk from formaldehyde.
 Formaldehyde is classified as “carcinogenic to humans” by the International Agency for Research on Cancer (IARC).
 Industrial workers exposed to high levels of formaldehyde as part of their jobs have shown a higher risk of developing rare forms of cancer that affect the upper respiratory systems.

 How to Remove Formaldehyde

-Working with an engineer from mr natural® provides access to the most advanced and up to date information and solutions for formaldehyde reduction.
+Working with mr natural® provides access to the most advanced and up-to-date information and solutions for formaldehyde reduction.

 Main Sources of Formaldehyde

-Most formaldehyde in homes comes from building materials especially pressed-wood products, such as particleboard, medium density fiberboard, and hardwood plywood paneling.
-Pressed-wood products that use adhesives containing urea-formaldehyde resins generally release higher levels formaldehyde than those containing phenol-formaldehyde resins.
+Most formaldehyde in homes comes from building materials, especially pressed-wood products, such as particleboard, medium-density fiberboard, and hardwood plywood panelling.
+Pressed-wood products that use adhesives containing urea-formaldehyde resins generally release higher levels of formaldehyde than those containing phenol-formaldehyde resins.
 Other sources may include furnishings, some paints and adhesives, varnishes and floor finishes and permanent press fabrics.

 These products will emit less and less formaldehyde over time and can take weeks, months or even years to stop completely.
 Formaldehyde levels are generally higher in newly built or newly renovated homes.
 More formaldehyde is also released on hot and humid days, so levels are often higher in the summer.